Jewhurst/Github-Actions/README.md

 ### 2. Release on Merge (`github-release.yml`)

-**Purpose**: Automatically creates GitHub releases with semantic versioning when pull requests are merged to the master branch.
+**Purpose**: Automatically creates GitHub releases with semantic versioning when pull requests are merged to the master branch, and labels all associated PRs so you can quickly identify which pull requests are included in each release.

 **Triggers**:
 - When a pull request is closed (merged) to the master branch